-If you apply for and are granted this type of authorization, you will be eligible to work up to 20 hours per week during the academic year and full time during university vacation periods.
+If you apply for and are granted this type of authorization, you will be eligible to work up to 20 hours per week (including all employment held on and off campus) during the academic year and full time during university vacation periods.

 Please note the following requirements:

-- You must maintain your F-1 or J-1 status.
+- You need to maintain your F-1 or J-1 status.

-- You must continue to enroll full time during fall and spring semesters while pursuing employment.
+- You need to continue full time enrollment during fall and spring semesters while pursuing employment.